groundswellaudio/swl-variant/README.md

 ## Implementation divergence

-* Specialization of std::hash is opt-in : specializing std::hash requires including \<functional\>, which is enormous

 * `index()` doesn't return a `std::size_t`, but an integer whose size depends on the numbers of type inside the variant.
 Basically either `unsigned char` or `unsigned short`.

 * Clang implementation (but not GCC) forbids any kind of conversion to bool, not swl::variant

+## Extensions and customization

-* Extension : if you like to live dangerously, `swl::unsafe_get` behave just like get, but without any errors checking.
+* If you like to live dangerously, `swl::unsafe_get` behave just like get, but without any errors checking.

-To activate hashing, use the following code before #include'ing :
-`#define SWL_VARIANT_USE_STD_HASH`
+* Two macro based knobs are available :
+	- SWL_VARIANT_NO_STD_HASH : this disable the `std::hash` specializations and the #include of \<functional\>, which is big
+	- SWL_VARIANT_NO_CONSTEXPR_EMPLACE : this disable `constexpr` for emplace, and the #include of \<memory\>, which is even bigger.
+Note that this one is an ODR footgun : don't use it if you can't guarantee that it's enabled everywhere in your binaries.
+	To use these macros, define them in a file named "swl_variant_knobs.hpp", and put it either in the same directory as `variant.hpp` or at the root of a header search path.
+	Both of these are provided to reduce compile times, whether or not this matter depends on your compiler : on my version of Clang, activating both of these macros result in a mere -0.5s, on GCC however, this reduce compile times by more than 4s.

 ## Measurements